 In the UK, the average daily salt intake for adults is over 8g per day.
 This is much higher than the recommended maximum intake of 6g per day.

 |Grams of salt consumed per day by adults aged 19–64|

 |Added during cooking or at the table||10|

-Salt intake statistics come from the National Centre for Social Research: for the UK from the UK Sodium Survey 2008, for England from the England Sodium Survey 2011, for Wales from the Wales Sodium Survey 2007, and for Scotland from National Diet and Nutrition Survey results from years 1–4 (combined) of the rolling programme: Scotland.
+Salt intake statistics come from the National Centre for Social Research: for England from the National Diet and Nutrition Survey: assessment of dietary sodium Adults (19 to 64 years) in England, 2014, for Wales from the Wales Sodium Survey 2007, for Scotland from National Diet and Nutrition Survey: Assessment of dietary sodium Adults (19 to 64 years) in Scotland, 2014 and for Northern Ireland from National Diet and Nutrition Survey: Assessment of dietary sodium Adults (19 to 64 years) in Northern Ireland, 2015.
 Find out more about preventability estimates or, for more detailed information, download appendix A of our policy report.
 Find figures on cancer incidence for England, Wales, Scotland and Northern Ireland.